 I didn’t realize HOW pricey it was though, until we ventured on the Whole30 and had to buy 31 ½ pounds of meat every week… MINIMUM.

-(Yeah, go ahead and catch your breath for a minute there.)
+Yeah, go ahead and catch your breath for a minute there.

-For the sake of argument and easy side-by-side comparisons, I’ve included the cost and protein content for a one ounce portion (or two tablespoons) or the equivalent (like in the case of eggs).
+For the sake of argument and easy side-by-side comparisons, I’ve included the cost and protein content for a one-ounce portion (or two tablespoons) or the equivalent (like in the case of eggs).

-You probably won’t eat just one ounce of the majority of these things, but I did this so everything can be judged on an equal scale.
+You probably won’t eat just one ounce at a time of the majority of these things, but I did this so everything can be judged on an equal scale.
 If you’re using this data to build a meal plan with certain protein levels, make sure you account for the portion sizes you’re actually making.

 I’ve seen eggs for as cheap as 69¢ per dozen at ALDI and upwards of $5.99 per dozen at Sprouts.

-With the exception of a few “fancy” cheeses, Costco won.
+Except for a few “fancy” cheeses, Costco won.
 (ALDI had the best price for those “fancy” cheeses, by the way).

-As much as I’d love to make a charcuterie board for dinner, we have stove-top mac and cheese budgets.
+As much as I’d love to make a charcuterie board for dinner, we have Stovetop Mac and Cheese budgets.

-Beans are the vegetarian’s best friend when it comes to cheap protein.
+Beans are the vegetarian’s best friend when it comes to budget protein.
 I broke down the math of whether it was cheaper to cook dry beans from scratch or buy canned beans, and the dry beans were a clear-cut winner.

 I make beans in the Instant Pot (I like this one) and they’re ready in less than an hour without any soaking.
 You can make beans in the slow cooker too (here’s the one I use); it just takes a little longer.